Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 | Feature | Tesla Powerwall 3 | Tesla Powerwall 2 |

-| Energy capacity | 13.5kWh | 13.5kWh |
+| Battery capacity | 13.5kWh | 13.5kWh |

-| Inverter setup | Integrated solar inverter functionality for many designs | AC-coupled battery |
+| Inverter setup | Integrated solar inverter | AC-coupled battery |

-| Best suited to | New solar + battery installations, premium battery setups | Existing solar retrofits and legacy installs |
+| Best suited to | New solar + battery installations and premium battery setups | Existing solar retrofits and older installs |

 | App control | Tesla app | Tesla app |

-| Backup capable | Yes, with suitable equipment/design | Yes, with suitable equipment/design |
+| Backup capable | Yes, with suitable equipment and design | Yes, with suitable equipment and design |

-| Positioning | Newer premium option | Older generation |
+| Positioning | Current premium option | Previous generation |

 Powerwall 3 may be especially relevant if you are installing solar panels and battery storage together.
-If you already have solar panels, the installer will need to check compatibility and decide whether Powerwall 3 or another battery setup is the better fit.
+If you already have solar panels, your installer will need to check compatibility and decide whether Powerwall 3 or another battery setup is the better fit.

 | Battery type | Typical positioning |